MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 For more information and a short video of analytics, go to [Use KPIs and visualizations for analytics](process-mining-visualize.md#use-kpis-and-visualizations-for-analytics).

 ### "The process can't be analyzed because there are too many processes in this environment.
-To fix this, delete some of the processes or use a different environment."
+To fix this, delete some of the processes, use a different environment or use your own Power BI workspace."

 At present, Dataverse-managed Power BI workspaces allow only 1,000 reports for each environment.
 This means you need to delete a few processes from the current environment, or create a new environment to analyze the process in.
 To learn more about limitations, go to [Workspaces in Power BI&mdash;Considerations and limitations](/power-bi/collaborate-share/service-new-workspaces#considerations-and-limitations).